forrestberry/theolexica/content/posts/akkadian/akkadian-study-guide-002.md

 - nominative: subjects, nominal predicates
 - genitive: possession, noun-noun modification, after prepositions
 - accusative: direct object, adverbial expressions
+- oblique: the combined genitive/accusative case is sometimes referred to as oblique

 ### Gender
 - There are two genders: masculine and feminine.